The 8 major moon phases

 As the moon makes its final steps back to where we started, more and more of the moon disappears, eventually leaving only a tiny sliver of the illuminated moon visible from Earth before it lines back up and disappears for New Moon.
 In the clock analogy, the waning crescent is the time in which the moon on the tip of the clock hand moves counterclockwise from the three to the twelve.

 And then the cycle repeats, starting with New Moon again.
-In total, the phases of the moon take 28 days.
+In total, it takes 29.5 days to change from new moon to new moon.

 Sometimes we see more of the moon

-The 5-degree tilt also causes the Moon to apparently nod (as if it were indicating “yes”) since the title causes it to sometimes appear above Earth’s northern hemisphere and sometimes below Earth’s southern hemisphere.
-This provides glimpses of small parts of the northern and southern hemispheres of the Moon that we wouldn’t see if there was no tilt.
-As that 5-degree tilt is also combined with Earth’s 23.5-degree tilt on its axis, the Moon appears to tilt back and forth like a metronome since it’s almost like we’re standing sideways on a ramp.
+The 5-degree tilt also causes the moon to apparently nod (as if it were indicating “yes”) since the tilt causes it to sometimes appear above Earth's northern hemisphere and sometimes below Earth's southern hemisphere.
+This provides glimpses of small parts of the northern and southern hemispheres of the moon that we wouldn't see if there were no tilt.
+As that 5-degree tilt is also combined with Earth's 23.5-degree tilt on its axis, the moon appears to tilt back and forth like a metronome since it's almost like we're standing sideways on a ramp.

 star party observing the moon